-The five-story, 80,000-square-foot restaurant/lounge/superclub combo inside the MGM Grand helped to set a whole new standard for the Vegas superclub, and brings in the same level of powerhouse superstar DJs as OMNIA, including Lil Jon, Steve Aoki, Loud Luxury, and Kaskade.
+The five-story, 80,000-square-foot restaurant/lounge/superclub combo inside the MGM Grand helped to set a whole new standard for the Vegas superclub.
+Hakkasan brings in the same level of powerhouse superstar DJs as OMNIA, including Lil Jon, Steve Aoki, Loud Luxury, and Kaskade.

-There are multiple different venues inside the sprawling “Hakkasan” complex; the first floor is the Hakkasan Restaurant, a Cantonese fine dining concept, and the second floor is dedicated to private dining space.
+There are multiple venues inside the sprawling Hakkasan complex.
+The first floor is the Hakkasan Restaurant, a Cantonese fine dining concept, and the second floor features an elegant private dining space.

-The third floor is where the 10,000-square-foot club-within-a-club Ling Ling Lounge and Club is located, where they play mostly hip-hop and Top 40; the fourth floor is the main room and the Pavilion, a faux-outdoor space with couches, fake foliage, a two-story waterfall, and another DJ.
+The third floor is home to the 10,000-square-foot club-within-a-club Ling Ling Lounge and Club where guests will enjoy hip-hop and Top 40.
+The fourth floor is the main room and the Pavilion, a faux-outdoor space with couches, fake foliage, a two-story waterfall, and another DJ.

 Finally, the fifth floor is the mezzanine level overlooking the main room.

-XS Nightclub at the Encore is not the biggest club in Vegas—though, at 40,000 square feet, it’s not small—but it is consistently a favorite among seasoned club-goers.
+XS Nightclub at the Encore is one of the more intimate EDM clubs on the Las Vegas Strip, at 40,000 square feet.
+The nightclub isn’t the largest you can party at but is consistently a favorite among seasoned club-goers.

-Surrounding the Encore’s pool, XS is one of the rare indoor/outdoor Vegas clubs, and while the gorgeous pool area might tempt you to stay outside, the unbelievable roster of top DJs and the gorgeous club interior will beckon you back in.
+Surrounding the Encore’s pool, XS is one of the rare indoor/outdoor Vegas clubs.
+While the gorgeous pool area might tempt you to stay outside, the unbelievable roster of top DJs and the gorgeous club interior will beckon you back in.

-Called one of the “most luxuriously designed nightclubs on earth,” the design of XS is inspired by the sexy curves of the female body and is decked out in gold, including a 10-foot rotating gold chandelier and gold dancer poles.
+XS is one of the most luxuriously designed nightclubs on earth and is inspired by the sexy curves of the female body and the club fixtures are decked out in gold, including a 10-foot rotating gold chandelier and gold dancer poles.